Getting Up, Staying Up: History of Graffiti in the L.A. River | KCET

-As high as graffiti fines can get and the threat of arrest remaining a reality, graffiti artists continue to get up.
-A city cooperating with graffiti artists in order to bring art to the city's bare walls is not unheard of and the city of Saint Louis eventually decided to take the "if you can't beat 'em, join 'em" approach after an un-permitted annual graffiti event continued to cost the city millions of dollars in cleanup costs since 1995.
-In 2013, the city finally embraced the event, "Paint Louis", which saw more than 300 artists and 1,000 attendees.
+As graffiti fines remain high and the threat of arrest is a reality, graffiti artists continue to get up.
+A city cooperating with graffiti artists in order to bring art to the city's bare walls is not unheard of.
+For example, Saint Louis, Missouri, eventually decided to take the "if you can't beat 'em, join 'em" approach after an unpermitted annual graffiti event continued to cost the city millions of dollars in cleanup costs since 1995.
+In 2013, the city finally embraced the event, "Paint Louis," which saw more than 300 artists and 1,000 attendees.

 Man One holds to the idea that the concrete walls of the river are some of the most opportune places for murals.
 He hopes to see graffiti art parks and "free zones" where anyone can request a permit to paint, similar to the legal graffiti wall in Venice Beach.

 "All of us artists agree that the river should be painted.
 Imagine a big 51-mile long piece of art snaking through the city that could be seen from passing airplanes, it would be beautiful.
 Why can't we create landmark like that?
 Instead of the city fighting a futile battle with keeping the river graffiti free, why not work with the artists to create something that's epic?," asks Man One.